ninaleo/ransut-core/docs/20-Requirement-management/short-requirement-specification.md

-# Key Requirements
+# Template - Short Requirement Specification

-This is a very short version of requirement specification
+This is a very short version of requirement specification.
+I

 ## Purpose of solution/product